 Navigating solutions as county recording offices reopen

 While many county recording offices are likely to reopen after Saturday’s federal announcement, time-sensitive recordings are still currently at risk in many counties as offices make the necessary adjustments to reopen their doors.
-The health and safety of county recorders is high-priority, and offices will need to consider necessary precautions to keep their employees safe before reopening their doors.
+The health and safety of county recorders are high-priority, and offices will need to consider necessary precautions to keep their employees safe before reopening their doors.

 In counties where recording is at risk due to county closures, some underwriters have issued workarounds in the form of COVID-19 indemnifications and affidavits to gap insurance.
 These modifications enable closings to continue and transactions to be funded with some restrictions.